 Books as Business Cards for Entrepreneurs

 - Brand Recognition – help people discover the brand you’ve developed around your product or service.
-The book is an opportunity to talk about your brand, display your logos, and provide the means for interested readers to find you.
+Your book is an opportunity to talk about your brand, display your logo, and provide the means for interested readers to find you.

 Books as Business Cards for Authors

-If you’re a fiction author, you’ve probably seen a variety of innovative ways for authors to present themselves.
+If you’re an indie author, you’ve probably seen a variety of innovative ways for authors to present themselves.
 Bookmarks, ebooks on thumb drives, digital download codes; opportunities abound.
 But what better way to promote how awesome your book is than to let someone read the book?

-- Introduction to Your Work – giving away a copy of one of your older books is a great way to promote your newest title.
-And with print-on-demand, you could even include the first chapter of your new title at the end of the older book.
-Readers love previews!
+- Introduction to Your Work – giving away a copy of one of your older books is a great way to promote the rest of your catalog.

-- Show You Value Readers – when you hand out your book, the recipient knows you care more about them reading than making a sale.
-That’s the
+- Show Appreciation – when you hand out your book, the recipient knows you care more about them reading than making a sale.
+You’re showing your trust in the quality of your story.
+That builds brand loyalty and can hook new readers.

-- Recognition – giving away a book is a memorable moment.
-Particularly at an event where dozens (or more) other authors are vying for the reader’s attention.
+- Recognition – giving away a book is a pretty memorable moment.
+Particularly at an event where dozens (or more) of other authors are vying for the reader’s attention.

 The Economics of Giving it Away